jordanduran/DevSpace-server/README.md

 ## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch
+When your new project is ready for deployment, add a new Heroku application with `heroku create`, this will create a new git remote called "heroku".
+You can then `npm run deploy` which will push to this remote's master branch.

 ### **_Status_**